Contacting Bewildering Stories

 Bewildering Stories has the simplest submissions guideline on the Internet: “Please send us something, we’ll be glad to consider it.
 If we have questions, we’ll ask.”

 Our Submissions page has important information in the header section.
 Otherwise it serves as a reference work.
 We frequently link to various parts of it in correspondence, as a time-saver.
-The Review Readers’ Checklist summarizes very succinctly the 12 problems most frequently encoutered in submissions and offers solutions.
+The Review Readers’ Checklist summarizes succinctly and offers solutions to the 12 problems most frequently encoutered in submissions.

 We try to give all submissions at least two readings.
 In the process, manuscripts may circulate between as many as four editors.
 Every submission needs a title and byline; otherwise, we may lose track of who wrote what.
 For example: